Thumb Sucking & Your Child’s Teeth

 • Praise & Reward.
 Explain to your child why it's so important not to suck thumbs and think of a way to reward them for not doing it — as long as it's not with tooth-harming sweets!
 Stickers or an activity they enjoy might serve well.
 Always offer gentle reminders rather than scold when you notice a thumb in your child's mouth, and praise them when they stop.

-Click on image to print larger version.
+Click on the image to print a larger version.

 Reward Chart